 On Tuesday, April 2, the FDIC issued an advisory letter to banks on Technology Service Provider Contracts.
 The letter speaks to gaps that examiners are seeing in contracts between banks and their technology service providers.

-Whether you have a dedicated IT team on staff who needs be more innovation focused, or your business is looking for comprehensive managed IT solutions, it’s important to ask the right questions in order to get the perfect fit for your business.
-Partnering with an IT Service Provider should be seamless and result in peace of mind.
-Doing your homework on a company before hiring them is as important as looking up product reviews before purchasing something new for yourself.
+Whether you have a dedicated IT team on staff who needs to be more innovation focused, or your business is looking for comprehensive managed IT solutions, it’s important to ask the right questions in order to get the perfect partner for your business.
+Partnering with a company should be seamless and result in peace of mind.
+Doing your homework on a IT Services Provider before hiring them is as important as looking up product reviews before purchasing something new for yourself.